MatticateeSurgoen/water-data-web-scrapping-part2/README.md

 # part 2

 ## what is difference between part1 and part2, in part1 It was scraping state, villages, blocks etc
-## But this one will information present at
+## But this one will scrap information present at

 > https://ejalshakti.gov.in/IMISReports/Reports/WaterQuality/rpt_WQM_SampleTesting_S.aspx?Rep=0&RP=Y